Types Of Electrical Wiring For Residential Homes

 Each cable has inner conductors with an insulating layer and a braided wire conducting shield.
 Coaxial cables are always perfectly round, unlike NM or UF cable.
 This cable doesn’t carry a very high current, so your chances of getting shocked are pretty small.
 However, always err on the side of caution.

-Whether you’re planning to DIY or just make sure you don’t shock yourself while connecting your cable TV, a little knowledge about electrical wire types and uses can keep you safe.
+Whether you’re planning to DIY or just make sure you don’t shock yourself while connecting your cable TV, a little knowledge about types of electrical wiring and their uses can keep you safe.
 For the electrically adventurous, make sure you’re confident in your wire identification before starting a project.
 Most importantly, turn off the breaker before touching any wiring.